redcweed/z490/README.md

 - Shutdown
 - Onboard Bluetooth
 - 2.5G Ethernet (must use attached patched kext) (must force select a speed -- which you need to do by going to System Preferences -> Network -> Ethernet -> Advanced -> Hardware -> Speed: (select 1000baset if you are using a 1000t bridge/router))
-- Sound (via VoodooHDA kext for back panel, front panel, and HDMI output)
+- Sound (updated to use AppleALC audio kext)
 - iMessage
 - Continuity/Handoff
 - Quicksync hardware acceleration via iGPU